w3f/polkadot-wiki/docs/learn/learn-comparisons-cosmos.md

 Parachain slots are limited, and thus parachain candidates participate in an auction to reserve a slot for up to two years.
-For chains that do not have the funding for a parachain slot or the necessity to execute with a six-second block time, Polkadot also has [parathreads](learn-parathreads.md).
-Parathreads execute on a pay-as-you-go basis, only paying to execute a block when they need to.
+For chains that do not have the funding for a parachain slot or the necessity to execute with a six-second block time, Polkadot also has [on-demand parachains](./learn-parachains.md#on-demand-parachains) that execute on a pay-as-you-go basis, only paying to execute a block when they need to.

 In order to interact with chains that want to use their own finalization process (e.g. Bitcoin), Polkadot has [bridge parachains](learn-bridges.md) that offer two-way compatibility.